 Back in his apartment and in the throes of the project, Westbrook cuts out the tiny Red Bull logo from each energy drink can to later use as sequins for a vest.
 He pairs slow, laborsome, tedious handwork with his effulgent thinking.
 It seems they anchor one another.
 Pulling a garment out of a bag, he coos over a black lace dress from 1901 that was a 16th birthday present from his mom.
 He’s going to transform it for one of the characters in this project, which is loosely autobiographical, featuring symbolic representations of his family.

-This article appears in the August 2014 issue of
+‘One-Horned Wonder’ appears in the August, 2014, issue of Milwaukee Magazine.